Epilupinine: Dementia models

-Studies have reported that 1-epilupinine may have therapeutic potential for improving cognitive function and neuroprotection.

 To improve dementia symptoms and neuroinflammation in a mouse model of scopolamine-induced dementia, a model was created using scopolamine hydrobromide, with donepezil used as a positive control.
 After five days of treatment, cognitive function was assessed using the Morris water maze test.
 An inflammatory marker array was used to measure inflammatory markers in the prefrontal cortex.
 The Morris water maze test revealed that the model group receiving scopolamine hydrobromide (1 mg/kg) demonstrated significantly fewer platform crossings and longer latencies (P < 0.001), while mice treated with epilupinine at a dose of (5 mg/kg) demonstrated improved performance, a higher number of crossings and reduced latency (P < 0.01).